 PLEASE NOTE: We are undergoing a thoughtful re-structuring and will not be running a grant cycle in 2021.
 Thank you for your understanding, and we wish you the best of luck in your fundraising endeavors.

 First, you and your team should discuss your organization’s needs.
-Your organization should carefully review all the guidelines for proposals and submissions.
+Your organization should carefully review all the guidelines for LOIs, proposals, and submissions.
 Applications that more closely adhere to these guidelines have a much higher chance of being funded.

 The Morris Family Foundation grants to organizations or programs whose missions are broadly related to education.
 Organizations requesting grant funds must have 501(c)(3) designation in the United States.
 However, funded programs or projects may take place outside the U.S. Typically, grants are awarded to new or expanding programs requiring seed funding.